LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ![firmware info screen](media/firmware-info.png)

-Displays the date and time the firmware was built, and also the Github commit code in brackets on the first page
+Displays the date and time the firmware was built, and also the GitHub commit code in brackets on the first page

-To view details on Github, append the code to <https://github.com/rogerclarkmelbourne/OpenGD77/commit/>
+To view details on GitHub, append the code to <https://github.com/rogerclarkmelbourne/OpenGD77/commit/>

 *e.g.* <https://github.com/rogerclarkmelbourne/OpenGD77/commit/a0ebbc7>